Waterloo-Aquadrone/aquadrone-core/README.md

 1. Open a terminal in the aquadrone2020dev_workspace/catkin_ws/ directory
 2. Build the catkin workspace with the following command: catkin build
-3. Source the workspace in all terminals with the following command: source devel/setup.bash
+3. Remember to resource the workspace in all terminals with the following command: source devel/setup.bash

 ## Debugging/Notes
 - To run any ROS commands from a terminal (rostopic, roslaunch, rosnode etc), the catkin workspace must be sourced from that terminal via the following command: source devel/setup.bash.
-The VM is configured to do this whenever a new terminal is created.
 If the catkin workspace is rebuilt (with the following command: catkin build), this must be redone in each terminal.
+You can configure your VM to do this whenever a new terminal is created (but not when the workspace is rebult) by following step 6 in **First Time Setup and Usage instructions**.
 - If you get an error saying that a Python file cannot be found (and you are sure its in the correct location), ensure that it is given permission to run as an executable.
 Open a terminal in the Python file's folder and run the following
 command: chmod +x \<file name>.py